Kenadia/ccs-web-workshop/README.md

 CCS Web Workshop
 ================

-Three things going on here:
+Four things going on here:

   1. Workshop outline (plan.txt)
   2. Template for everyone to use as starting point (please add)